martinapugliese/martinapugliese.github.io/_pages/quotes.md

 > Once people were seen as socially distinct, they could be imagined as essentially different.<br>
 -- A Saini, "The Patriarchs"

-## Emotions

-> All great and precious things are lonely.<br>
--- J Steinbeck, "East of Eden"

-> There are no ugly questions except those clothed in condescension.<br>
--- J Steinbeck, "East of Eden"

 ## Environment